sofia1701/command-line-app/README.md

 Run `npm install` to install the necessary libraries required for Node.js to run.

+Run `npm i -g run-func` to enable and run exported JavaScript functions from terminal.

 ## Run

-To run the application, open terminal and run the following command:
+To run the application, open terminal and run the following command, replacing the path file with the appropriate one:

-run-func index.js fileReader "/Users/sofiadionis/Documents/textFile1.txt"
+`run-func index.js fileReader "/Users/sofiadionis/Documents/textFile1.txt"`

 index.js is the name of the file containing the fuction fileReader, which takes the file path as an argument as shown above.

 ## Built With